Skip to main content

 These strategies help to restore a more balanced inflammatory state in the brain, protecting neurons from damage and supporting optimal function.
 By addressing the interconnected pillars of bioenergetics, selective receptor modulation, and neuroinflammation, lifestyle changes can provide a comprehensive and scientifically grounded approach to supporting the brain’s estrogen-dependent pathways through the perimenopausal transition and beyond.

-The complex interplay between hormonal signaling, metabolic function, and inflammation underscores the importance of a systems-based approach to during perimenopause.
+The complex interplay between hormonal signaling, metabolic function, and inflammation underscores the importance of a systems-based approach to cognitive health during perimenopause.
 The evidence suggests that targeted lifestyle modifications are not merely palliative but can induce meaningful biological changes that support the brain’s resilience and adaptive capacity in the face of profound endocrine change.

 Further research is needed to personalize these interventions based on genetic factors and microbiome composition, but the current understanding provides a robust framework for empowering women to actively manage their cognitive well-being during this pivotal life stage.